neuvector/docs/user/pages/02.deploying/01.production/03.details/docs.md

 * ENF_NO_SYSTEM_PROFILES
 > (Optional) Set the value to "1" to disable the process and file monitors.
 No learning processes, no profile modes, no process/file (package) incidents, and no file activity monitor will be performed.
 This will reduce CPU/memory resource usage and file operations.

+* ENF_NETPOLICY_PULL_INTERVAL
+> (Optional) Value in seconds (recommended value 60) to reduce network traffic and resource consumption by Enforcer due to policy updates/recalculations, in clusters with high node counts or workloads.
+Default is zero, meaning no delay in updating Enforcer policy.

 ### Open Ports